 - 6.1 The Trustee may accept an Authorised Contribution, a Rollover Superannuation Benefit or a Transfer Superannuation Interest on behalf of a Member or for the Fund from a Trustee of a Superannuation Fund, a Foreign Superannuation Fund, an employer, a Spouse, a Relative or any other person or entity. - 6.2 The Authorised Contribution, Rollover Superannuation Benefit or any Transfer Superannuation Interest may be by way of Cash, Assets or a Contribution In-Kind.
-Where an Authorised Contribution is made by way of one or more Assets or a Contribution In-Kind the Trustee is to determine a value for the Contribution under the Superannuation Laws or as required by the Regulator. - 6.3 The Superannuation Laws may provide a maximum Contribution limit and/or qualification for any Authorised Contribution made on behalf of a Member during an income year or a period.
-Where such limits or qualifications are prescribed, the Trustee is to take into account the limit and/or qualification, along with any consequences when accepting any Authorised Contribution including, whether or not to accept any Authorised Contribution is in excess of the relevant limits described under the Superannuation Laws for that specific type of Authorised Contribution. - 6.4 Where the Trustee receives a Contribution that is either in excess of any caps or limits under the Superannuation Laws or is not an Authorised Contribution the Trustee must refund all or part of the Contribution to the contributor or any other person and within the time required under the Superannuation Laws or where the Regulator otherwise allows.
+Where an Authorised Contribution is made by way of one or more Assets or a Contribution In-Kind the Trustee is to determine a value for the Contribution under the Superannuation Laws or as required by the Regulator. - 6.3 The Superannuation Laws may provide a maximum Contribution limit and/or qualification for Non-Concessional Contributions (including those amounts elected to apply against the Member's CGT cap or for personal injury), Concessional Contributions and No TFN-quoted Contributions made on behalf of a Member during an income year or a period.
+Where such limits or qualifications are prescribed, the Trustee is to take into account the limit and/or qualification, along with any consequences when accepting any Contribution including, whether or not to accept any Contribution in excess of the relevant limits described under the Superannuation Laws for that specific type of Contribution. - Where the Trustee receives a Contribution that is either in excess of any caps or limits under the Superannuation Laws, or is not an Authorised Contribution the Trustee must refund all or part of the Contribution to the contributor or any other person and within the time required under the Superannuation Laws or where the Regulator otherwise allows.
 The Trustee is to also refund or pay back any Contribution as required by the Regulator pursuant to an assessment, amended assessment or any other direction.